 The last stop on our 2019 College Tour, which actually started in 2018.

 The University of Alabama in Huntsville has been on our radar since Katy’s first trip to Space Camp in 2012 when she was 10.
 She’d always wanted to be an environmental engineer even though I kept telling her you don’t have to be an engineer to help the environment, and UAH is excellent for engineering and it’s the size of school and setting that Katy would like.
 The school has a big display in the Space Camp cafeteria and last year at Advanced Space Academy someone from the school came and talked to the trainees.
 So it’s been on our mind for awhile.
 Katy did, in that time, change her interest.
-In ninth grade she had really bad math teacher and a really good biology teacher (she had her again in 11th grade for AP biology) and decided she really wants to go into biology.
+In ninth grade she had a really good biology teacher (she had her again in 11th grade for AP biology) and in 10th grade she had a really bad math teacher.
+Between the two she decided math really isn’t her thing and that she really wants to go into biology.
 But we still went to check out UAH as they are good for any STEM field.

 So this weekend we made our seventh round-trip to Huntsville (the other six were to drop her off and pick her up for three rounds of Space Camp).